whistlegraph/aesthetic-computer/README.txt

 *** `hell_ world` production ***
   - [👿] Paint > 200 pictures on @jeffrey.
+  - prelaunch -
   - [] Alias them to a `hell_-world` command with `hw` for short.
+  - [] Watch some more of the sample painting playbacks and check for other errors like the ineffective no?
+  - [] Try to see if I can hit the ineffective `no` error.
   - [x] Capture timestamped gesture data from first pointer.
   - [x] Fix `done` progress bar repeating and repeating over and over on the bigger zip file.
 (Not taking into account full math?)